Physics-informed deep-learning applications to experimental fluid mechanics: Acknowledgments

 \section{Acknowledgments}

-RV acknowledges the financial support by the G\"oran Gustafsson foundation.
-Part of the analysis was carried out using computational resources provided by the Swedish National Infrastructure for Computing (SNIC).
+RV acknowledges the financial support by the G\"oran Gustafsson foundation and ERC grant no. `2021-CoG-101043998, DEEPCONTROL'.
+Part of the analysis was carried out using computational resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS).